The Basics of Operating an RV for First Timers

 Small Campsites

 Finally, there is campsite size to consider.
-Knowing the length and width of your RV (with slides out!) will help you determine what size site you need when you reach the campground.
+Knowing the length and width of your RV (with slides out!) will help you determine what size site you need when choosing a campground.

 Know Your Hookups and Tanks